SaboTaj22/100_Days_Python/README.md

 # 100_Days_Python
-My coding progression of coding in python every day for 1 hour or more
+My coding progression in python every day for 1 hour or more